Come Together: Aerosmith version

 American hard rock band Aerosmith recorded one of the most successful cover versions of "Come Together" in 1978.
 The band performed the song in the 1978 film Sgt.
 Pepper's Lonely Hearts Club Band; their recording appeared on its accompanying soundtrack album.
 Released as a single in July 1978, Aerosmith's version was an immediate success, reaching number 23 on the Billboard Hot 100, following on the heels of a string of Top 40 hits for the band in the mid-1970s.
 However, it would be the last Top 40 hit for the band for nearly a decade.

 Another recording of the song was released several months later on Aerosmith's live album Live!
 Bootleg.
 The song also featured on Aerosmith's Greatest Hits, the band's first singles compilation released in 1980.
 Their live performance from the 33rd Annual Grammy Awards ceremony was released in a Grammy compilation CD.
 The song has also surfaced on a number of Aerosmith compilations and live albums since then, as well as on the soundtrack for the film Armageddon.

+Godsmack version

+Godsmack released "Come Together" in 2012 on the Live & Inspired album.
+An official music video was released and the single entered the Hard Rock Charts at number 11, then in 2017 resurfaced to land at position No. 1 on Billboard's Hard Rock Digital Song Sales chart.